ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

-The other exchange students didn't appreciate P.P.
+The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
 Brent made his way up the warm, carpeted steps, looking at the titles on the jewel cases.
 He was trying to look thoughtful.
-Below, the other exchange students were making exaggerated conversation around boiling red hot pots with squid and cabbage.
+Below, the other exchange students were making exaggerated conversation around boiling hot pots full of squid and cabbage.

-At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians.
-They were smiling broadly at each other, standing just aside from a fierce beam of sunlight slicing in cinematically from the living room.
+At the top of the stairs, Brent entered the kitchen, nodding politely at a group of older Rotarians.
+They were smiling broadly at each other, standing just aside from a fierce beam of sunlight slicing in from the living room.

 Hero was washing a knife at the sink.